 Fungal Decay – Ace Sheds’ emphasis on quality drastically reduces the threat of fungal decay, but this is when timber becomes wet for some time and attracts wood-destroying fungi, It can spread quickly across a shed wall but our pressure treatment and design minimises the potential damage.

 Galvanised Door Furniture – Our sheds are securely designed by default, but galvanised lock on your shed door means an extra protective layer of zinc.
 This prevents rusting to ensure no unsightly discolouring or weakening of the locking fixture on your shed.

-Guttering – Just like a house, sheds benefit from a well-considered guttering system to further improve the flow of water and offer a solution for collecting water in a butt if desired.
+Guttering – Highly recommended, Just like a house, we cannot stress enough the importance and benefit to your shed from having a well-considered guttering system to further improve the flow of water and offer a solution for collecting water in a butt if desired.
 The design of a guttering system differs between pent and apex style sheds, but our specialist team can help you add the ideal system for your shed.

 PEFC Certified – This certification means a lot to Ace Sheds, and effectively underlines the fact we source and utilise timber in a manner which respects ecological and ethical standards.
 It is about sustaining forests, whilst still providing bespoke, quality sheds.